mohamed32145/find_your_pool/README.md

 rewriting the final project of oop course which was written in java language

 goals:
-Buidling simple website using flask// connecting to database
+Buidling simple website using fastAPI connecting to sql server database / Aws S3